synyx/beanfiller/README.md

 String
 </pre>

-Bean members are recursivle scanned for the above and also filled.
+Bean members of your Bean are scanned recursivly for the above classes and are also beeing filled.

 Support filling custom Objects in your Beans
 ============================================